-©2001-2018 Privateer Press, Inc. All Rights Reserved.
-Privateer Press®, Iron Kingdoms®, WARMACHINE®, Convergence of Cyriss®, Convergence, Crucible Guard, Cryx®, Cygnar®, Khador®, Protectorate of Menoth®, Protectorate, Retribution of Scyral®, Retribution, varcaster®, warjack®, HORDES®, Circle Orboros®, Circle, Grymkin: The Wicked Harvest, Crymkin, Legion of Everblight®, Legion, Skorne®, Trollbloads®, Trollbloads, warbeast, Steamroller, War Roan, and all associated logos and slogans are trademarks of Privateer Press, inc. Permission is hereby granted to photocopy and retain electronic copies.
-Any such duplications shall be intended solely for personal, non-commercial use and must maintain all copyrights, trademarks, or other notices contained therein or preserve all marks associated therewith.
-Privateer Press reserves the right to remove this permission or revise contents herein at any time for any reason.
+2001-2021 Privateer Press, Inc. All Rights Reserved.
+Privateer Press®, Iron Kingdoms®, WARMACHINE®, Convergence of Cyriss®, Convergence, Cryx®, Cygnar®, Khador®, Protectorate of Menoth®, Protectorate, Retribution of Scyrah®, ctribution, warcaster®, warjack®, HORDES®, Circle Orboros®, Circle, Grynkin, Grynkin: The Wickel Harvest, Legion of Everblight®, Legion, Skorne®, Trollbloads®, Trollbloads, Trollbloads, Trollbloads, Steamoller, War Room, Infernals, and all associated gos and slogans are trademarks of Privateer Press, Inc. Permission is hereby granted to photocopy and retain electronic copies.
+Any such duplications shall be intended solely for personal, non-commercial use and must maintain all copyrights, ademarks, or other notices contained therein or preserve all marks associated therewith.
+Privateer Press the right to remove this permission or revise contents herein at any time for any reason.

-SPREAD THE NET
+SCENARIO 3 SPREAD THE NET

-Kill Box: Starting on the first player's second turn, if a player ends their turn with a friendly warcaster or warlock completely within 12" of their table edge, the opponent immediately scores 2 control points..
+Kill Box: Starting on the first player's second turn, if a player ends their turn with a friendly warcaster, warlock, or infernal master completely within 12" of their table edge, the opponent immediately scores 2 control points.

-Scenario Elements: Mark two rectangular zones ( $6^{\circ} \times 12^{\circ}$ ) and one circular zone ( $12^{\circ}$ diameter) and place two flags in accordance with the diagram below.
+Scenario Elements: Mark two rectangular zones (6" x12") and one circular zone (12" diameter) and place two flags and two objectives in accordance with the diagram below.
 Starting on the second player's second turn, at the end of each player's turn, a player earns control points (CP) as follows:

-• Zone: Control = 1 CP
+- Zone: Control = 1 CP

-Flag: Control = 1 CP
+- Flag: Control = 1 CP

+- Enemy Objective: Destroyed/Removed from Play = 1 CP (once per objective)